Drug Slang List, Names, and Terms

 - Bullet bolt

-Drug Slang Names
+Drug Slang Names for Common Drugs

 The following is by no means an exhaustive list of drug names.
 A complete catalog of such terms is simply impossible.
 After all, just like the English language, the street vernacular is fluid.
 New words emerge.
 Words change in meaning.
 Old words fall into obscurity.
 To make things even more complicated, some words are used for multiple drugs.
 There is no telling which labels will see everyday usage years down the road.
 But, as of today, the most common terms for a number of drugs can be found below.